 2. If your eCommerce site is primarily targeting women

 We highly recommend providing coupons/deals/offers via your social media channels, which judging by our research is the preferred channel.
-Further, also, provide promotional emails as research by Performics found that 14% of their female respondents first saw their most recent online purchase in an email in comparison to 8% of men that did.
+Further, provide promotional emails!
+Research by Performics found that 14% of their female respondents first saw their most recent online purchase in an email in comparison to 8% of men.

 Important words of caution and concluding comments

-As has been shown, there are certain online shopping behaviors and characteristics that are more common among women than among men, and vice versa, but that in no way means they apply to all women or all men.
+As has been shown, there are certain online shopping behaviors and characteristics that are more common among women than among men, and vice versa, but that in no way means they apply to all men or all women.

 Further, as has been shown earlier in this article, there are occasions when even the opposite applies.
-Prominent research posits that women explore more when online shopping and men don’t as they are more goal/task driven.
+Prominent research posits that women explore more when online shopping whereas men don’t as they are more goal/task driven.